Oksydan/falcon/README.md

 7. List/grid listing display.
 You are able to choose default listing display type.
 With only few lines of `.js` code.
 All template changes are handle in `.tpl` file.
 It is also easy to add another list type.
 8. Specific `.scss` file structure that help you maintain your code.
 9. Automatic generated preload links for theme fonts.
 You don't have to care about manually preloading fonts inside template.
 Webpack generates `.html` file that is included inside head.
 Fonts fileNames are `contentHashed` so client side caching problems after fonts changes are resolved (especially useful for icomoon generated icon fonts.).
+10. High dpi images support added.
+With just simple call of smarty function `generateImageSources` you are able to handle whole image sources logic - `srcset` for high dpi images option enabled.

 ## Getting started